-Clinical experience - evidence of the breadth of clinical experience defined in the specialty syllabus Clinical experience - evidence of the breadth of clinical experience defined in the specialty syllabus Trainees must have experienced six years of progressive training rotating through posts in a minimum of 2 centres, whose HST posts are compliant with the JCST/SAC QIs 1-9 and 10-16.
+Trainees must have completed a training programme rotating through posts in a minimum of 2 centres, whose HST posts are compliant with the JCST/SAC QIs 1-9 and 10-17.
 Clinics must conform to Plastic Surgery UK guidelines.
-Trainees must be competent in the management of procedures allied to

 Trainees must be competent in the management of procedures allied to emergency care and demonstrate experience in the management of the spectrum of elective sub-specialty areas that currently define the curriculum of Plastic, Reconstructive and Aesthetic Surgery.